anubhav3/House_prices/README.md

 ## Introduction

-Prediciting sales price of houses using various features of a house
+Prediciting sales price of a houses from its features